The story of a Christmas Carol has been told and retold thousands of times since it was first published by Charles Dickens in 1843.

 The day of December 25th actually marked the day many Romans considered to be the most sacred day of the year—the birthday of the infant god Mithra, the god of the unconquerable sun.

-When Christianity became the official religion of the Roman Empire, the Church, specifically Pope Julius I, decided to replace the December 25th pre-Christian celebration of the birth of Mithra, with the celebration of the birth of who they claimed to be the son of God, Jesus.
+When Christianity became the official religion of the Roman Empire, the Church, specifically Pope Julius I, decided to replace the December 25 pre-Christian celebration of the birth of Mithra with the celebration of the birth of the man they claimed to be the son of God, Jesus.

 Preserving Muslim Identity

-Even though as a child, I marveled at all the decorations, lights, stories about Christmas, and I sometimes wanted very badly to partake in those traditions, and even may have wished that I could wear a Santa hat to school, I now appreciate why my family didn’t celebrate Christmas.
+I sometimes wanted very badly to partake in those traditions and even may have wished that I could wear a Santa hat to school.
+I now appreciate why my family didn’t celebrate Christmas.

 Indeed, they are the very values that I try to instill in my own two daughters every day.